 IAM International President Robert Martinez Jr. has appointed Nicole Fears, Charlie Hines, and Arther Jackson as Associate Organizers to the Transportation Department.

-“I’m excited about the potential each of them brings to the table to grow our great union,” said Richard Johnsen, IAM Chief of Staff to the International President.
+“I’m excited about the potential each of them brings to the table to grow our great union,” said Richie Johnsen, IAM Chief of Staff to the International President.
 “All three have a unique perspective of the airline industry and the labor movement.
 This is a critical step toward growing our union both in strength and in numbers.”

 “I look forward to working with each of them,” said IAM Transportation Coordinator Edison Fraser.
 “The skills and knowledge of the industry they bring with them to the job is invaluable.”